AstridHornBrorholt/N-player-Shield/Exported Figures/report.typ

 It is interesting to see whether training specific agents for each car in the fleet actually results in better performance, or if using the same policy for all cars gives a similar result.
 In fact it is better to train a specialized policy for each position in the fleet.

-In  @non-specialized-20k,  the blue lines represent the results from @CC-Learned-Performance.
+In  @CC-Learned-Performance,  the blue lines represent the results from @CC-Learned-Performance.
 The teal(?) line is the corresponding setup evaluated using only the strategy of car1.

 #grid(columns:(1fr, 1fr),

     [#figure(
-        image("./CC/Learned Performance.svg", width:100%),
+        image("./CC/CC.svg", width:100%),
         caption: "Learned Performance"
     ) <CC-Learned-Performance>],
-    [#figure(
-        v(5em) + [FIGURE MISSING] + v(5em),
-        caption: "Non-specialized 20k and (regular) specialized 20k" ) <non-specialized-20k>]
 )

 == Decentralized Shield & Centralized Learning

 It would be interesting to see if a centralized learning approach can help the cars to achieve a better coherent performance, compared to the default setup.
 Though the challenge is a much bigger state space has to be learned.

-@centralized-controller shows the learning outcomes for different training budgets.
-Note that since there were 9 centrally controlled cars (and 1 uncontrollable car), each learner has been trained for 9 times the number of episodes listed in the x-axis.
+The purple line in @CC-Learned-Performance shows the learning outcomes for different training budgets.

 #grid(columns:(1fr, 1fr),
-    [#figure(
-        image("./CC/Centralized Controller.svg", width:100%),
-        caption: "Centralized controller"
-    ) <centralized-controller>],
     [#figure(
     image("./CC/Centralized shield.svg", width:70%),
     caption: "Respectively, centralized shield where actions are co-ordinated, decentralized shield, and decentralized shield where actions are co-ordinated."